diliaur/displaysheets/README.md

 ## To Do

+- [ ] Add case to handle multiple checkboxes in the same category(?) - might require some kind of global query tracker
 - [ ] Add column for deadlines
 - [ ] To save space, make the description & key toggle-able
 - [ ] Sticky first column (award names) (maybe)